DeSevilla/FractalGen/README.md

 [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

 The command to run the fractal generator is `python main.py CFG`, where CFG is the path of a configuration file.
-See default.yaml and variable.yaml for example configs.
+See the provided .yaml files for config examples.
 Full config parameter documentation is below.

 ![spiraling tiled fractal](./example_images/julia_default.png)